 A 1950s pin-up queen whose bold bangs and playful confidence redefined American beauty and became a timeless symbol of sexual liberation.

-Bettie Page emerged from a difficult Tennessee childhood to become the most photographed model of the 1950s, though few at the time knew her name.
-Working primarily for amateur 'camera clubs' and specialty publishers, she radiated an unprecedented combination of girl-next-door warmth and daring, often fetishistic, playfulness.
-Her iconic look—jet-black bangs, bright eyes, and a contagious smile—was captured in everything beachwear to bondage, creating a visual language that felt both illicit and joyful.
-After abruptly leaving the public eye in 1957, she endured decades of personal struggle, unaware that her image had ignited a cultural underground.
-Rediscovered in the 1980s, her photographs fueled a revival that cemented her status not as a forgotten model, but as a foundational force in pop culture, fashion, and the modern concept of pin-up artistry.
+Bettie Page became the most photographed model of the 1950s, though few at the time knew her name.
+Born in 1923, she emerged from a difficult Tennessee childhood.
+Working for amateur camera clubs and specialty publishers, she radiated girl-next-door warmth combined with daring, often fetishistic playfulness.
+Her jet-black bangs, bright eyes, and contagious smile appeared in everything from beachwear to bondage.
+After abruptly leaving the public eye in 1957, she endured decades of personal struggle, unaware her image had ignited a cultural underground.
+Rediscovered in the 1980s, her photographs fueled a revival that positioned her as a foundational force in pop culture, fashion, and pin-up artistry.
+She died in 2008.

 1901–1927